For 96 years, Character Has Always Come First

 Ninety-six years ago, our founder, Dr. Laura Cushman, believed that a child who demonstrates personal and joint responsibility and accountability, is courteous, empathetic and kind and demonstrates industrious behavior will achieve his or her personal academic best.
 These endeavors—industry, courtesy, responsibility, and scholarship—continue to serve as the pillars of every aspect of our program, and School life.

 From even the youngest age, students learn how to apply the practice of these endeavors into their daily life at home and school.
 It’s so important that beginning with grade four, students are assessed monthly on their demonstration of the Four Endeavors through the Honor Card system.
-Through this evaluation, a student can earn the right to serve as a member of The Cushman School Student Council.
+Through this evaluation, a student can earn the right to serve as a member of the Student Council.
 This character first philosophy develops a ‘happy’ child and continues through high school.

 The Pledge for Success: